 “Yea, though I walk through the valley of the shadow of death, I will fear no evil; For You are with me; Your rod and Your staff, they comfort me.”
 (1)

 After my son’s death and while in the process of bereavement it seemed I hit a wall…the pain seemed unbearable and I got stuck in the pain!
 Grieving someone you loved so dearly was exhausting to say the least.
-A laborious task took huge amounts of energy.
-Although a certain amount of grieving was to be expected…it was even more wearisome to work through the ugly unfair circumstances of murder that made grieving so much harder and extremely complex.
+A laborious task took huge amounts of energy, from me.
+Although a certain amount of grieving was to be expected…it was even more wearisome to work through the ugly unfair results of murder which made grieving so much harder and extremely complex.
 It felt like I was in sinking in sand, so to speak.
 How did I dig myself out of the trenches of pain, and shake off those shackles which seemed to hold me in constant agony?
 What were the pitfalls I needed to stay away from?
 What were some of the set backs that got in my way?

 May I share some of the things I learned?

 2. Pain blinds us – we can’t see the forest for the trees!
 Many times our perceptions are distorted by pain.
 Sometimes trials come because we’ve made bad choices other times it is a result of another person’s bad choice that affects us.
 Feelings of being punished, shamed or condemned are common, but at times not accurate, because pain can be distorted with a sense of false guilt.
-Prayerfully, we can go to the Lord to help us examine our hearts, thoughts and behaviors for marks of indicators to why we are carrying guilt.
+Prayerfully, we can go to the Lord to help us examine our hearts, thoughts and behaviors for indicators to why we are carrying guilt.
 Realize God uses trials to turn us to Him for repentance and ultimately to refine and teach us.
 Talk to God about your feelings, confess your sins and claim God’s promises.
-“Their is no condemnation for those in Christ Jesus and He is for us not against us.”
+“Their is no condemnation for those in Christ Jesus.”
+God is for us not against us.”
 (2)

-3. One of the biggest stumbling blocks in moving forward during difficulty is staying isolated.
+3. One of the biggest stumbling blocks in moving forward during difficulty is to stay isolated.
 Isolation cuts us off from being involved in the real world.
 It’s detrimental effects keeps us from growth, and hinders the healing process.
 Get involved with friends, family and people.
 Keep engaged in life through hobbies or personal interests.
 Push yourself if you must to get active.

 Strive to live in right relationships